Appendix 3 Definitions

 The terms ‘organized criminal group’ and ‘serious offence’, outlined in the convention, offer the basic conditions for an activity to be deemed to be organized crime and the flexibility to address the widest possible range of concerns.
 For example, an organized criminal group may refer to a broad range of criminal associations, from hierarchal structures to loosely connected networks.
 Likewise, the convention’s focus on the term ‘serious offence’ ensures a distinction is maintained between low-level criminality and organized criminal activity.
 Moreover, the convention specifically speaks to activities that are profit-driven, allowing for policies and responses to distinguish organized crime from solely politically motivated actions, such as terrorism.
 Today the consensus among the convention’s member states is increasingly to refrain from definitional debates surrounding the term ‘organized crime’ and accept that it is flexible, that it refers to a broad spectrum of ever-changing activities and circumstances, and that there are many ways in which the label ‘organized crime’ can be understood and conceptualized.

 Nevertheless, for an index to offer true insight and value, some form of definition is essential.
-While relying (though not exclusively) on international instruments to define various criminal markets, the Index considers both transnational organized crimes as well organized criminal activities occurring within state boundaries.
+While relying (though not exclusively) on international instruments to define various criminal markets, the Index considers both transnational organized crimes and organized criminal activities occurring within state boundaries.

 By defining organized crime in this way, the Index allows for a wide range of activities and perpetrators to be considered and measured.
 One key point to note in this definition is the issue of legality.
 Activities that are not designated as illegal or that have been legalized in a country fall outside of the scope of the assessment of that particular country, even if considered illegal in another.
 At the same time, activities that are not illegal but that violate international human rights standards are included under the Index.